Business Management and Entrepreneurship

 ECON 331 Institutional Economics

-ECON 348 Natural Resource Economics
+ECON 348 Natural Resource and Energy Economics

 ECON 344 Economic Development